DarrenAtherton49/UpNext/Backlog.md

 - Only show the first runtime for episodes instead of all of them?
 - Update iconography, e.g. in the bottom navigation
 - Launch icon
+- Add widgets
+- Calendar screen for upcoming shows and movies
+- Settings panel on Android Q for when internet is offline - add button to error layout to bring it up
 - Ability to download or share posters and backdrops
 - New name and package - UpNext is already taken
 - Add ability to follow a person as well as a tv show and movie so you can go through and watch someone's filmography.